doekman/awkcss/reference.md

 	# Will select every odd line
 	NR % 2 == 1 { color(green); }

+To apply a setting to every line, you can either omit the awk-condition, or use the `BEGIN` template.
+The latter works a bit different, since it only introduces one entry in the CSS DOM.
+So this is the prefered approach:

+	BEGIN { background(gray); }

 To select more sophisticated things, you can use the `select`-function.
 It returns true, if the provided _selector_ can be selected.
 Always end the rule with a call to `select` without any arguments, to reset the current query.

-To add a line before every 100th line, you can use the pseudo-selector `::before`:
+To add a line after every 100th line, you can use the pseudo-selector `::after`:

-	NR % 100 == 0 && select("::before") {
+	NR % 100 == 0 && select("::after") {
 		content("-=[ Congratulations, another 100 lines processed by AWKCSS! ]=-");
 		text_decoration(blink);
 		select();